Truth Decay (book)

-Kavanagh and Rich describe the "drivers" of truth decay as cognitive prejudices, transformation of information systems, competing demands on the education system, and polarisation.
+Kavanagh and Rich describe the "drivers" of truth decay as cognitive prejudices, transformation of information systems, competing demands on the education system, and polarization.
 This has consequences on various aspects of American society.
 The authors argue that truth decay has engendered the deterioration of "civil discourse" and "political paralysis".
 This has culminated in an increasing withdrawal of individuals from institutional sites of discourse throughout modern American society.

 Truth Decay was positively received by audiences.
 The book was a nonfiction bestseller in the United States.
 Indeed, Barack Obama included the "very interesting" book in his 2018 reading list.
 Further, it stimulated a panel discussion at the University of Sydney on the role of media institutions in society and the ways in which democratic governance and civic engagement can be improved.

 Publishing history

-Truth Decay was first published as a web-only book on January 16, 2018 by the RAND corporation.
+Truth Decay was first published as a web-only book on January 16, 2018, by the RAND corporation.
 This allowed individuals to read the book online without incurring any costs.
 On 26 January 2018, physical copies of the book were also published by the RAND corporation and made available for order on websites such as Amazon and Apple Books.

-The RAND corporation is a non-profit and nonpartisan research organisation that is based in California.
-It is concerned about the social, economic and political dangers that truth decay poses to the decision making processes of individuals in society.
+The RAND corporation is a non-profit and nonpartisan research organization that is based in California.
+It is concerned about the social, economic and political dangers that truth decay poses to the decision-making processes of individuals in society.
 Kavanagh, a senior political scientist, has expressed concern that there is an increasing number of people in America and Europe are doubtful of climate change and the efficacy of vaccines.

 The term truth decay

 In Chapter 1, Kavanagh and Rich introduce the term “truth decay”.
-The term “truth decay” was suggested by Sonni Efron and adopted by the authors of the book to characterise four interrelated trends in American society, including:
+The term “truth decay” was suggested by Sonni Efron and adopted by the authors of the book to characterize four interrelated trends in American society, including: